Who am I?

 In 2002, the Government previously tried to develop an Online Retirement Planner with a similar focus, but the project was scrapped in 2006 after four years’ development.

 The 2017 industry prototype and the 2018 DWP consultation brought up lots of options, each with different pros and cons, requiring extensive discussion and debate.
-Government has settled some of these in its January 2022 consultation, but many issues remain (see the PLSA Pensions Dashboards A-Z Guide).
+Government has now settled many of these options, and we’re now well into delivery mode, working collaboratively between industry and Government.

-By clearly airing and illustrating these issues (for example on my Sample dashboards), I hope this site may help to contribute to building consensus and thus help determine the best approaches for delivering UK pensions dashboard services.
+By clearly airing and illustrating key issues (for example on my Sample dashboards), I hope this site may help to contribute to building and maintaining consensus and thus help hasten the delivery of pensions dashboard services for million of working age UK consumers.

 Why me?